mcer12/Flora-ESP8266/README.md

 4) Colons made out of WS2812 addressable leds
 5) CH340 with NodeMCU style auto-reset built-in for easy programming / debugging
 6) Each segment driven directly, not multiplexed
+7) Brightness balancing - easy to match tubes with different brightness
-7) NTP based, no battery / RTC.
+8) NTP based, no battery / RTC.
 Connect to wifi and you're done.
-8) Simple and easy to set up, mobile-friendly web interface
+9) Simple and easy to set up, mobile-friendly web interface
-9) diyHue and remote control support
+10) diyHue and remote control support
-10) 100hz refresh rate using HW ISR timer, zero flicker and not affected by wifi activity.
+11) 100hz refresh rate using HW ISR timer, zero flicker and not affected by wifi activity.
-11) 3 levels of brightness, each with 8 more levels for dimming / crossfade.
+12) 3 levels of brightness, each with 8 more levels for dimming / crossfade.
 48 pwm steps in total for each segment!
-12) No buttons design.
+13) No buttons design.
 Simple configuration portal is used for settings.
-13) Daylight saving (summer time) support built in and super simple to set up.
+14) Daylight saving (summer time) support built in and super simple to set up.
-14) MicroUSB connector (USB type C on IV-12 version), Below 500mA power consumption on 5V on full brightness (800mA on IV-12 version).
+15) MicroUSB connector (USB type C on IV-12 version), Below 500mA power consumption on 5V on full brightness (800mA on IV-12 version).

 **Images:**